-- 9.1 Parents and carers will be made aware of the school safeguarding/child protection policy through published information and in initial meetings with the school.
+- 9.1 Parents and carers will be made aware of the Federation's safeguarding/child protection policy through published information and in initial meetings with the school.
 Parents and carers will be informed that in certain circumstances there may be a need to contact other agencies without first notifying them.
 This decision will be made in partnership between Education Services and Social Care.
-It will be made clear that this is a legal obligation and not a personal decision. - 9.2 The Governing Body makes this Safeguarding/CP policy available to parents, carers and children through the school website.
-A hard copy is also available on request. - 9.3 Parents will also have access to information (on the school website and within policy documentation), outlining the school's approach to meeting the Digital Technology Standards for schools including online filtering and monitoring.
+It will be made clear that this is a legal obligation and not a personal decision. - 9.2 The Governing Body makes this Safeguarding/CP policy available to parents, carers and children through the Federation website.
+A hard copy is also available on request.